pnsn/sniffwave_tally/README.md

 # modify these parameters as needed for your system
-EWENV=/home/eworm/.bashrc     # file to source to set earthworm envs SNIFFWAVE_DIR=/home/eworm/bin # name of directory with sniffwave executable SCRIPT_DIR=/home/eworm/bin    # directory containing the executable script sniffwave-tally OUTDIR=/tmp                   # directory that output files from sniffwave-tally will go into RINGNAME=WAVE_RING            # earthworm wave ring to monitor DURATION=600                  # duration to run sniffwave for in s
+EWENV=/home/eworm/.bashrc     # file to source to set earthworm envs SNIFFWAVE_DIR=/home/eworm/bin # name of directory with sniffwave executable SCRIPT_DIR=/home/eworm/bin    # directory containing the executable script sniffwave_tally OUTDIR=/tmp                   # directory that output files from sniffwave_tally will go into RINGNAME=WAVE_RING            # earthworm wave ring to monitor DURATION=600                  # duration to run sniffwave for in s
 ```